act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 Links that are [ambiguous to users in general](https://www.w3.org/TR/WCAG21/#dfn-ambiguous-to-users-in-general) are covered by the exception mentioned in Success Criterion 2.4.4 Link Purpose (In Context).
 If the links are ambiguous to users in general, users of assistive technologies are not at a disadvantage when viewing the links, which makes it more of a general user experience concern than an accessibility issue.

-This rule contains Failed Examples that use background informative images without an alternative text to convey information.
-This leads also [success criterion 1.1.1 Non-text Content][sc111] to fail.
-Similarly, the visual position of the elements allows sighted users to disambiguate the target links thanks to their vertical alignment with the images above.
-This causes issues under [success criterion 1.3.1 Info and Relationships][sc131] as relationships conveyed visually are not programmatically determined.
+Pages with links that are not [ambiguous to users in general][], but are ambiguous to some users are likely to fail [success criterion 1.3.1 Info and Relationships][sc131] is the disambiguation information is conveyed through presentation, but not visually.
+Moreover, when this information is non-text content, such a page is likely to fail [success criterion 1.1.1 Non-text Content][sc111].
+Therefore, both these success criteria are secondary requirement for this rule.

 ### Bibliography